-In recommending this slate of candidates the Board and the Nominating and Corporate Governance Committee has taken into account the nominees' experience, their expertise, their ethics and standards, and the diversity of views that this slate of candidates represents.
-A description of the candidates' individual qualifications can be found in the following section "Director Nominees".
+In recommending this slate of candidates the Board and the Nominating and Corporate Governance Committee has taken into account the nominee's experience, his expertise, his ethics and standards, and the diversity of views that this slate of candidates represents.
+A description of the candidate's individual qualifications can be found in the following section "Director Nominees".

-Each nominee has indicated approval of his or her nomination, and his or her willingness to serve if elected.
+Each nominee has indicated approval of his nomination, and his willingness to serve if elected.
 If any nominee for election becomes unable to serve before the Meeting (which we do not expect), the persons named as proxies may vote for a substitute nominee or nominees, as may be designated by the Board prior to the Meeting.

-THE BOARD RECOMMENDS THAT YOU VOTE "FOR" THE NOMINEES LISTED ABOVE
+THE BOARD RECOMMENDS THAT YOU VOTE "FOR" THE NOMINEE LISTED ABOVE.